-If you’re looking for a once-in-a-lifetime experience, you’re now in the right place.
+You’re in the right place if you’re looking for a once-in-a-lifetime experience.
 Island Peak Expedition has to now be at the top of your wish list.
 Adventure enthusiasts attempt Island peaks for delivery and then, in reality, beautiful trips thru the Himalayas to test their bodies.

 Peak climbing in Nepal is the most adventurous and daring sport.
 Here is a piece of advice to embark on a 19-day Island Peak Climbing via Everest base camp trek in Nepal, don’t underestimate the beast that is Island Peak!

 So, without further ado, here is a comprehensive guide to Island Peak climbing.